MicrosoftDocs/architecture-center/docs/example-scenario/gateway/appgw-azfw.md

 Outbound flows from the VMs to the public internet go through Azure Firewall, as defined by the UDR to `0.0.0.0/0`.

-## Application Gateway after Azure Firewall
+## Application Gateway behind Azure Firewall

 This design is motivated by the desire to have Azure Firewall filter and discard malicious packets before they reach the Application Gateway.
 Another benefit of this design is that the application gets the same public IP address for both inbound and outbound traffic.
-A downside of this design is that the application doesn't see the original source IP address of the web traffic, because Azure Firewall Source NATs the packets as they come in to the virtual network.
+A downside of this design is that the application doesn't see the original source IP address of the web traffic, because Azure Firewall SNATs the packets as they come in to the virtual network.

 ![Application Gateway after Azure Firewall](./images/design5_500.png)